james-barrett-dev/ks-email-builder/README.md

 # KS Email Builder

 This project is designed to help the KidStart marketing department build responsive email templates using SCSS for styling and Handlebars for templating.
-The build process includes CSS inlining, media query grouping, HTML minification, and removal of unused CSS.
+The build process includes CSS inlining, media query grouping, HTML minification, removal of unused CSS, and serving the files via a local development server.

 ## Author